 - 6.8.1.1.
 Races at Road tracks typically use a standing start. - 6.8.1.2.
 For a standing start, the countdown to the start of the race will be signaled by the sequential illumination of four red lights.
 After a short delay, all four red lights will turn green simultaneously, signifying the green flag has been thrown and the race has started. - 6.8.1.3.
-Any motion by a car prior to the display of the green flag may be viewed by Race Control as a jumped start and result in a black flag Stop-and-Go penalty.
+Any motion by a car prior to the display of the green flag may be viewed by Race Control as a jumped start and result in a black flag penalty.
+This penalty begin as a Drive-Through Penalty for a minor offense, but is upgraded automatically to a Stop-and-Hold Penalty if the system detects a major offense.